Batev/Interpret-Models/README.md

 ![Person 1114](results/Person_1114.png)

 In the example above it is easily seen that *material-status* has enough impact to switch the decision from <50k to >= 50k, which in this case generates the wrong answer.
-Same result for the other two examples.
+Similar results also show the examples below.

 ![Person 7544](results/Person_7544.png)

 ![Person 8539](results/Person_8539.png)

+Both models show almost equal results, despite the second one is missing four features, because only one feature plays an important part in the decisions of the classifier.

 ### TODO